a3-Unibo/a3_thesis2020/README.md

 ### VS_Codes
 This folder contains Visual Studio Projects and related .gh files for the following examples:

+**AgentSystemFlock** - implementation of classic Craig Reynolds flocking model
 **GradientDescent** - simple gradient descent algorithm on mesh (with mesh erosion)
 **MTSerialization** - advantages of parallelization (of a for loop) and conversion to GH_Types to speed up execution
+**Stigmergy** - example of stigmergy on Mesh, with evaporation and diffusion

 ---